All pathogens progress at a rate of maximum dramatic tension.

 - Despicable Me: Surprisingly justified.
 Things shrunk by the shrink ray eventually unshrink, and this is foreshadowed.
 But the moon unshrinks a mere few hours after shrunk.
 But, they say that the bigger the object, the sooner it unshrinks.
 And the moon is extremely big.
 However there is Fridge Logic in the fact that the minion shrinks before the flyer, when the flyer was shrunk first.

 - Wikus in District 9.
-He stays just human enough just long enough for the movie to play out (and for the audience to identify), while transforming quickly enough at first for him to use alien technology.
+He stays just human enough just long enough for the movie to play out.

 - Fantastic Voyage has a 1-hour time limit before the surgical team will begin to regain their original size.

 - In the novelization by Isaac Asimov, the degree to which you are shrunk affects your time at that size.
 It is stated that being shrunk to half-size would take years to wear off, but the extreme size reduction needed by the team means they only have a single hour.

 - The gestation period of xenomorphs in the Alien series.
 The first film has several hours between the victim getting attacked by the facehugger to the chestburster leaping out, and another several-hour interval before the xenomorph matures.
 In Aliens Vs Predator, a group of people is implanted and the temple is swarming with mature xenomorphs in a matter of minutes.